-The Planning Officer will then provide a more detailed report on the planning application/enforcement item before it is debated by the committee.
+The Planning Officer will then, if necessary, provide a more detailed report on the planning application/enforcement item before it is debated by the committee.

 Speakers cannot distribute photographs, plans or similar additional material at the meeting.
-However, if you wish to submit such material, you should contact the relevant Planning Officer by 5pm two working days before the meeting and this can instead be included in the late representations report provided at the meeting to the Committee.
+However, if you wish to submit such material, you should contact the relevant Planning Office by 5pm two working days prior to the meeting and this can instead be included in the late representations report provided at the meeting to the Committee.
 Anything submitted after this time will not be considered by the Planning Committee.

-Speakers cannot ask committee members or officers questions during the meeting and committee members and officers are not permitted to cross-examine speakers.
-However, if clarification is needed speakers may be asked questions by the Chairman or, with the permission of the Chairman, a member of the committee.
+Speakers cannot ask committee members, officers or other speakers questions during the meeting and committee members and officers are not permitted to cross-examine speakers.
+However, if clarification is needed speakers may be asked questions by the chairman, or with the permission of the chairman, a member of the committee.

 If an item is deferred

-Where an application or enforcement item is deferred (eg for a site visit by the Committee) or is referred back to committee by officers, any person, or group, who has already spoken will not be permitted to speak when the matter comes back to the committee, unless the application has been significantly amended.
-In circumstances where an applicant or group is permitted to speak again on a deferred item, any representations must be confined to those matters which have significantly changed.
+Where an application or enforcement item is deferred (eg for a site visit by the Committee) or is referred back to committee by officers, any person, or group, who has already spoken will not be permitted to speak when the matter comes back to the committee other than on any new information.
 The relevant Planning Officer can provide clarification on this point.

 Filming at meetings

-The use of social media, filming, videoing, photographing or recording of council meetings or other meetings which are open to the public is allowed, subject to the conditions of the protocol governing the use of mobile phones, social media, filming and recording at meetings attached to the public participation guidelines in the Constitution.
+The use of social media, filming, videoing, photographing or recording of Council meetings or other meetings which are open to the public is allowed, subject to the conditions of the protocol governing the use of mobile phones, social media, filming and recording at meetings attached to the public participation guidelines in the Constitution.